Existential-Kernel/Existential-Kernel/README.md

 **Stuff about me**
 - I do systems programming and library development in C++
-- I regret not learning C first 😕
-- Interested in LLVM, VM design, malware, hardware hacking, and CPU vulnerabilities
+- Interested in LLVM, VM design, malware, hardware hacking, CPU architecture, and CPU vulnerabilities
-- Demotivated and exhausted af
+- Demotivated and exhausted as hell
-- I occasionally go on Intel's x86 Developer Manual binges for hours
 - I also do pentesting
 - I make discord bots in TypeScript
-- I'm currently learning [Verilog](https://en.wikipedia.org/wiki/Verilog) and Dutch
+- I'm currently learning [Verilog](https://en.wikipedia.org/wiki/Verilog) and Dutch 🇳🇱